OpenNMS/opennms-cloud-plugin/README.md

 * The Cloud Plugin contacts PAS (Platform Access Service) to obtain certificates for MTLS.
   From now on all communication is MTLS secured.
 * The Cloud Plugin retrieves all enabled services from PAS.
+* A JWT token is received from PAS.
 * All enabled services are configured and enabled in OpenNMS.